Genvec

-GenVec, Inc. is a clinical-stage biopharmaceutical company based in Gaithersburg, Maryland, specializing in the development of therapeutics and vaccines through its proprietary AdenoVerse gene delivery platform.
-The company's lead product candidate, CGF166, is currently undergoing Phase I/II clinical trials aimed at treating hearing loss and balance disorders.
-Additionally, GenVec is working on GV2311, a vaccine for respiratory syncytial virus, and GV2207, targeting herpes simplex virus.
-The company collaborates with prominent organizations, including Novartis and Merial, to advance its product pipeline, which encompasses various infectious diseases and animal health concerns.
-Notably, GenVec is also engaged with the National Institute of Allergy and Infectious Diseases and the Laboratory of Malaria Immunology and Vaccinology to develop malaria vaccine candidates.
-Founded in 1992, GenVec has established a diverse array of partnerships to support its mission of addressing significant health challenges through innovative gene-based medicine.
+GenVec, Inc. is a clinical-stage biopharmaceutical company based in Gaithersburg, Maryland, focused on the development of innovative therapeutics and vaccines utilizing its proprietary AdenoVerse gene delivery platform.
+The company manufactures adenoviral-based product candidates, with its lead product, CGF166, currently undergoing Phase I/II clinical trials for the treatment of hearing loss and balance disorders.
+GenVec is also advancing vaccine candidates such as GV2311 for respiratory syncytial virus and GV2207 for herpes simplex virus.
+The company collaborates with Novartis for CGF166 and partners with other organizations, including TheraBiologics, the National Institute of Allergy and Infectious Diseases, and Merial, to develop solutions for various health challenges.
+Founded in 1992, GenVec addresses both human and animal health concerns, including malaria and foot-and-mouth disease prevention.

 Enviroflight